Palestinian Legislative Council (PLC)

 the power of law."

-The protocols for holding of PLC elections – including in Jerusalem – are set out in Annex 2 of the 1995 Israeli-Palestinian interim agreement (Oslo II).
-The PLC’s term limit is four years.
+The protocols for holding of PLC elections – including in Jerusalem – are set out in Annex 2 of the 1995 Israeli-Palestinian interim agreement (Oslo II) and the 2007 presidential decree issued by Mahmoud Abbas.